Business Majors 101: Pathways, Top Programs & Career Outcomes

 Top Programs:

-Career Opportunities: Graduates work as brand managers, digital marketers, social media specialists, and market research analysts for Procter & Gamble, Google, and Coca-Cola.
+Career Opportunities: Graduates work as brand managers, digital marketers, social media specialists, content strategists, and market research analysts.
+Procter and Gamble, Google, Coca-Cola, and advertising agencies of all sizes recruit marketing graduates.
+NACE projects marketing starting salaries will rise 8.5 percent for the Class of 2026.

 6. International Business